Opening Your Heart Is Just as Important as Opening Your Home

 For a free toolkit of practical ways to extend hospitality in your life, click here to receive your free download: Hospitality without Perfection.
 The kit includes twenty easy ways to extend hospitality, games, activities, recipes, conversation starters, and more.

 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
-Find this life-changing book for free on the Kindle Unlimited plan or for sale in print right here.
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!

-Attention, all moms and daughters!
+Calling all moms and daughters!

-My 12-year-old daughter Bekah and I wrote a mother-daughter devotional book together.
-We hope to help moms and daughters connect and grow in faith together.
-Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith includes 60 devotions with Scripture, commentaries from both of us, conversation starters, and even a shared journaling section.
+Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
+We have written two mother-daughter devotionals together.
+Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.

 Resource: https://www.desiringgod.org/messages/strategic-hospitality